Create products that people love by validating your idea first

 What do you think of my idea?

-Most people will tell you it’s a good idea and then they’ll go on to tell you why it’s good based on their own personal experience.
-These people are assuming that you want to hear something positive from them.
+Most people will tell you it’s good and then go on to tell you why it’s good based on their own personal experience.
+These people are assuming you want to hear something positive from them.
 They believe that being supportive of your idea is what’ll help you most.

 Most of the time if you are asking other people about the idea itself, you are at the earliest stages of the idea and haven’t validated it yet.